lobe/image-tools/README.md

 When you click on this artifact, it should download the zip containing the app for you!

 *Support for MacOS is still in progress.*
+### Run Desktop application on MacOS
+While the compiled Mac app does not work because it is unsigned, you can either create it locally or run the app via Python command line.
+1. Make sure you have Python 3.7 or Python 3.8.
+See guide here for installing: https://www.python.org/downloads/mac-osx/
+2. Download this code repository to your machine.
+3. Open a terminal and navigate to where you downloaded this code with the `cd` command, or open the terminal directly at the *Image Tools* folder by right clicking on it and selecting *Services > Open Terminal at Folder*
+4. Install dependencies via `pip3 install -r requirements.txt` (make sure your pip3 is pointing to your Python 3.7 or 3.8 installation by checking `pip3 --version`)
+5. Run the app!
+   * Run from command line: `python3 -m app.app`
+   * Compile the app yourself: `pyinstaller --windowed --onefile app/app.spec`.
+This will create a `dist/` folder that contains the app you can run.

 ## Code Setup
 These tools were developed with python 3.7.7